 Geologic Information Center

-Effective Friday, October 23, 2020, our Mineral Museum and Bookstore are closed due to Governor Lujan-Grisham's public health order and our other facilities are currently closed to the public as well.
-Our bookstore is still accepting and processing online orders.
-We will reopen as soon as permitted by state and university policy.
+Effective Tuesday, February 23, 2021, our Bookstore and Mineral Museum will re-open in a limited capacity Mon-Fri, 9am-5pm (closed on weekends).
+Our other facilities are currently open by appointment only, and will fully re-open as soon as permitted by state and university policy.
 Mineral and rock identification can be done by appointment only.
-Access to our Geologic Information Center (GIC) materials is also by appointment only.
-Please contact us if you have any questions.
+Access to the Geologic Information Center (GIC) materials is also by appointment only.
+Our staff can be reached via email or by phone.
+Please contact us if you have any questions about visiting.